ajoslin103/angular-action-icons/README.md

 	<action-icon-set data-entity-id="42" actions="zmIn>zmOut"/>

-###action-icon-radio-state : only one in a group can be on at a time
+###action-icon-radio-state : only one in a group can be on at a time, events: off then on
+###action-icon-alt-radio-state : only one in a group can be on at a time, events: on then off

-#####Note: the 'off' event will fire, and must resolve before the 'on' event will fire
+#####Note: the first event will fire, and must resolve before the second event will fire
 #####Note: the icon will only change if/when the pertinent events resolve

 	$scope.icons = {